Friday, 15 December 2023

 Not many in my professional and perhaps personal networks know that I have this blog.
 Even though it is in the public domain, I don't particularly make the effort to share the content publicly.
 For a number of reasons, namely fear of attention and the anxiety of people's responses.
 Even though I have never and won't enabled comments on any of my blog posts.
 I used to share my blog posts on my social media platforms but not as much as I used to, I think this d**kish experience and not wanting to 'join the noise' made me less motivated.
 As I state on my blog "I write about me, for me, and my own authentic expression, articulation and development."
 I have pondered over this for a while, on whether I should or shouldn't but again as I state on my blog " However, people that have an interest in others' personal journeys and the learning technology specialism, may find the content helpful."
 Therefore, I probably should start to share some blog posts, in no particular order and frequency, as and when I feel comfortable to do so.
 I feel my reflective material is worthy of being widely known, but that may come with unwanted criticism which is what I don't want.
 If I do start to share my blog posts more widely, and whilst I welcome positive and debate-type responses, I will unapologetically call people out for actual trolling (provoking negativity), and will maintain my space and energy.
 But generally I'm not looking for attention on them, but I do share links to blog posts as and when relevant in in-person and online conversations.

 Using a medium like this also allowed me to make my personal and professional journey more visible.
 The ability to view the journey I have taken from back then to now.
 Outside looking in it could be viewed that I had what I have now at the start.
 But that couldn't be further from the truth.
 Hard work, facing the ugly, uncomfortable conflicts, pushing myself outside my comfort zone, asking, fighting, resisting, all led to this.
-My working class attitude in me lives on.
+My working class roots in me lives on.

 I've definitely learnt a lot more about who I am, and developing my professionalism, through journaling and reflecting honestly and most often positively, about my positive and negative experiences, vulnerabilities and anxieties.
 Below I summarise the top pieces of learning acquired through my 10 years of blogging, in no particular order.